Wards D to F

 Location: Third floor, Ruskin Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-David Marsden Ward treats patients who have acute (critical) and chronic (long-standing) neurological conditions, and neurosurgical conditions.
+David Marsden Ward treats patients who have acute (critical) and chronic (long-term) neurological conditions, and patients having neurosurgery.

-The ward is named after David Marsden FRS, the first Professor of Neurology at King’s and a Consultant Neurologist here between 1972 and 1987.
+The ward is named after David Marsden FRS.
+He was the first Professor of Neurology at King’s and a Consultant Neurologist here from 1972 to 1987.
 He was an outstanding scientist and did pioneering work in the understanding of Parkinson’s disease and other movement disorders.

 Davidson Ward